nordyke/Backbone-Collection-Multi-Sort/README.markdown

+<h1>Multi-Sort For Backbone Collections</h1>

-MultiSortCollection extends Backbone.Collection, to allow the user to sort on multiple attributes.
+MultiSortCollections extends Backbone.Collection, giving the ability to sort on multiple attributes

+Tests are located at /js/spec/